Kernel vs Smart (previously know as Smartshares)

 Kernel:

-Our observation of trading volumes on the NZX and total funds invested suggests most Smartshares investors prefer the Total World Index, NZX50 and selected Australian-focused Smartshares.
+Our observation of trading volumes on the NZX and total funds invested suggests most Smart investors prefer the Total World Index, NZX50 and selected Australian-focused Smart ETFs.
 Kernel, on the other hand, offers a streamlined selection of index funds with a focus on low-cost and tax efficiency, making it an attractive option for investors looking to maximise their returns through cost-effective investing, with some of the largest funds being Kernel S&P Global 100, Kernel Global ESG (a Total World alternative), and Kernel Global Infrastructure.

 Platform Fees